Exact times thunderstorms expected to hit Yorkshire as yellow weather warning issued

 Wakefield

-Thunderstorms are expected to hit Wakefield three times tomorrow: 12pm, 3pm and 6pm.
+Thunderstorms are expected to hit Wakefield three times today: 12pm, 3pm and 6pm and tomorrow (September 11) at around 3pm.

 Beverley